MoeraOrg/moeraorg.github.io/development/protocols/authentication.md

 # Authentication

-Access to some Node API calls is restricted and the client should authenticate to use them.
+Access to some Node API calls is restricted, and the client should authenticate to use them.
 To authenticate, the client should provide a corresponding authentication token or sign the request body with the home node's private signing key.